2023 Most Popular Funeral & Mortuary Science Bachelor's Degree Trade Schools

 Read full report on Funeral & Mortuary Science at Mid-America College of Funeral Service

 The in-demand bachelor’s degree programs at Southern Illinois University Carbondale helped the school earn the #4 place on this year’s ranking of the most popular funeral & mortuary science schools in the United States.
-SIUC is a fairly large public school located in the city of Carbondale.
+SIUC is a large public school located in the city of Carbondale.

 About 68% of the students majoring in mortuary science at the school are women while 32% are male.